 Is the current exodus exponentially huger than the usual summer outflow?
 And by what magnitude?
 That's hard to say.

 "Precise information about population shifts in the Bay Area may not be available until after the release of 2020 census data," the Chronicle says.
-"But more than fifty people responded [to our call for move-out stories]... and reports from real estate and moving companies indicate a transformative shift, even if it cannot be measured precisely."
+"But more than fifty people responded [to our call for move-out stories]... and reports from real estate agents and moving companies indicate a transformative shift, even if it cannot be measured precisely."

 The reasons people cite for moving are pretty familiar to anyone aged 23 to 45 who's lived in a city: there's a new kid to worry about and this isn't really a city built for kids; there's an opportunity to work remotely and live with your parents for a while to save on rent (or you're broke and unemployed and need to move back in); or you've just gotten to a point where your tiny apartment isn't cutting it and the pandemic has pushed you to realize that there are other places you could live and have more space.